SAP on AWS

 So what is document-based licensing?

 As the name implies, rather than purchasing licenses for individual named users (as almost all SAP customers have done in the past), document-based licensing means you purchase a number of documents per year.
 For example, you might purchase 500,000 documents per year; which covers you for the creation of up to that many documents.
 Remember a sales order line item counts as one document, and different documents have different document coefficients (for example, a goods movement document is 0.20 of a document).
+Read more about SAP Digital Access for document-based licensing.

 According to our research, nearly all customers we've spoken with need document-based licensing, yet none have it.
 Anyone with interfaces that result in the creation of documents, including EDI, in an SAP system requires document-based licensing.